FilippoGalanti/simple-stock-comparison/README.md

 <b>Prerequisites</b>

-To properly run it needs some Python libraries also listed in the prerequisitie file.
+To properly run it needs some Python libraries listed below and the API keys:

  <ul>
   <li><a href="https://www.alphavantage.co/support/#api-key">API Keys</a></li>